Shilajit: Ancient Medicine for a Modern Toxic World

 Sharma, Praveen, Jagrati Jha, V. Shrinivas, L. K. Dwivedi, P. Suresh, and M. Sinha.
 "Shilajit: evalution of its effects on blood chemistry of normal human subjects."
 Ancient science of life 23, no. 2 (2003): 114.

 Aiello, Anna, Ernesto Fattorusso, Marialuisa Menna, Rocco Vitalone, Heinz C. Schröder, and Werner EG Müller.
-"Mumijo traditional medicine: fossil deposits from antarctica (chemical composition and beneficial bioactivity)."
+"Mumijo traditional medicine: fossil deposits from Antarctica (chemical composition and beneficial bioactivity)."
 Evidence-Based Complementary and Alternative Medicine 2011 (2011).

 Khaksari, Mohammad, Reza Mahmmodi, Nader Shahrokhi, Mohammad Shabani, Siavash Joukar, and Mobin Aqapour.
 "The effects of shilajit on brain edema, intracranial pressure and neurologic outcomes following the traumatic brain injury in rat."
 Iranian journal of basic medical sciences 16, no. 7 (2013): 858.